cooperreid-optimizely/feature-flag-scheduler/README.md

-# Feature Flag Scheduler CLI
+# Feature Flag Scheduler CLI for Optimizely
-Schedule feature flag toggling using AWS Lambda &amp; CloudWatch
+Schedule feature flag toggling using AWS Lambda &amp; CloudWatch.
+Run CLI command to create a CloudWatch cron-scheduled event.
+When the scheduled Event is triggered, it will invoke a Lambda function and pass along the feature ID, toggle state (on/off), and environment name which will be used to toggle feature state via the Optimizely REST API.

 ---